 Says thus the poet Soyara

-Others like Bahinabai challenged patriarchal and priestly privilege alike.
+Others like Bahinabai challenged patriarchy.
 Sometimes her songs were temperate in their assertiveness:

 “…A true wife is she who is aware of her own self

-Being married she has to fulfil her family duties:
+Being married she has to fulfill her family duties:

 but she must have the craving for spiritual salvation too.